Information & Communication Technology

 With the rapid

 expansion of ICT capacity and e-commerce in an increasingly liberal

-world market, the need for NAM to establish a networking system is
+world market, the need to establish a networking system is

-urgent indeed.
-The meeting therefore resolved that immediate action
+very urgent.
+The meeting therefore concluded that immediate action

-should be taken to establish regional e-linkages in west Asia, South and
+should be taken to establish regional e-linkages in West, South and

-Central Asia and Latin America, all with links to the NAM Networking
+Central Asia, as well as Latin America, all are linked to the NAM Networking

 System.
 For East Asia and the Pacific, the target is to develop the